 I tell ya, that stuff peels off like butter off of a hot knife.

 The rest of the cabinet got some wood glue and wood filler, and then I sanded like the dickens with my sander.

 Next, I use Kilz stain blocker as my base coat and then apply a couple of coats of one of Dove White.
 I’ve used it in my kitchen and family room and can’t get enough.

 Since the cabinet had a bit of ornate trim, I decided to draw it out by highlighting it with some dark wax.

-One the painting and details were done, it’s time for the icing on the cake…the knobs.
+Next, it’s time for the icing on the cake…the knobs.

 Aren’t they gorgeous?
 They are perfect for my vision.
 Ready to see it all come together?
 I am!

 Again, I couldn’t help but think of how Jesus takes a sin-stained soul and makes it white as snow.
 Maybe God is working on my heart and I feel the need to share, so bear with me.
 I know I’m not perfect, but I do know He is there when I need Him.

 Now, don’t you think the new touches of the trim draw out add character?
 I love how those perfect wooden knobs give this once distressed dresser new life.